-SOGAVTM valve life is highly dependent on the following variables, which are beyond the control of the manufacturer:
+Service life of the SOGAVTM valve is highly dependent on the following variables, which are beyond the control of the manufacturer:

 - Engine speed

 - Fuel quality/contaminants

 - Fuel filtration

 - Temperature

 - Vibration

 - Driver electronics used

 - Oil/lubrication content of fuel (2 ppm minimum oil content is recommended. for oil content less than 2 ppm, the appropriate coated version of the SOGAV should be used.)

-- Valve orientation (a vertical orientation [valve inlet facing upward] is preferred)
+- Valve orientation (a vertical orientation [valve outlet facing downward] is preferred)